STRIDES/NIHCloudLabGCP/docs/vertexai.md

 # Using VertexAI Notebooks

 _Google Cloud offers three flavors of Notebook instances: User-Managed, Google Managed, and Instances.
 User-Managed instances offer the most flexibility in terms of installing local software via conda/mamba or launching from custom containers.
-[Google Managed][(https://cloud.google.com/vertex-ai/docs/workbench/managed/introduction) and [Instances](https://cloud.google.com/vertex-ai/docs/workbench/instances/introduction) allow for 'on the fly' machine resizing and notebook scheduling, but they run in a tenant project (rather than your project) and offer less flexibility for installing custom software.
+[Google Managed](https://cloud.google.com/vertex-ai/docs/workbench/managed/introduction) and [Instances](https://cloud.google.com/vertex-ai/docs/workbench/instances/introduction) allow for 'on the fly' machine resizing and notebook scheduling, as well as not worrying about resource availability, but they run in a tenant project (rather than your project) and offer less flexibility for installing custom software.
 Most machine-learning related software are pre-installed, but these can be hard to use for a lot of bioinformatic tasks where you need to install CLI tools with conda.

 ### Spin up a User-Managed Notebook Instance
 1. Start by clicking the `hamburger menu` (the three horizontal lines in the top left of your console).
 Go to `Artificial Intelligence > Vertex AI > Workbench`.